 Sixteen corn nitrogen programs were tested last year at the PTI farm comparing single, dual and triple applications.
 These consisted of preplant weed and feed, banding at planting using Precision Planting's Conceal dual band (a backswept knife located in the center of a planter's gauge wheels) and V6 sidedress using a coulter rig or a combination of the three.
 N applications ranged from 150 to 250 pounds per acre of mostly 32% UAN (urea ammonium nitrate).

 Dual applications outyielded single programs by an average 17.2 bushels per acre, while triple programs outyielded single programs by an average of 27.5 bushels.
 If corn is $4 per bushel, that's an extra $69 and $110 per acre, respectively, compared to a single N pass.

 Even though fall N wasn't included in the studies, Webster is convinced spring and in-season programs are economically and agronomically better.
 Iowa State University research from 2007 to 2009 shows corn yielded consistently less after single fall anhydrous ammonia applications ranging from 80 to 200 pounds compared to equivalent preplant and sidedress applications.

 Sidedressing anhydrous ammonia at the V5 to V8 growth stage is a good practice if part of a planting and preplant N program, Webster asserts.
-He said the expense to outfit a planter to apply nitrogen and the time it takes during planting is worth it.
+He says the expense to outfit a planter to apply nitrogen and the time it takes during planting is worth it.

-"I know running N on the planter is hard, but you can get rewarded with an extra $70 or more per acre," Webster said.
+"I know running N on the planter is hard, but you can get rewarded with an extra $70 or more per acre," Webster claims.
 "I do see more liquid applications at planting than in the past."

 Jeff Vetsch, University of Minnesota soil fertility and nitrogen management specialist, believes there's a movement toward more split-N applications in the spring and summer, and less in the fall.
 But, he doesn't think it will go away.